Updated 6/20/2023

 TPS Available Through March 9, 2025

-On June 13, 2023, DHS announced an 18-month extension of Temporary Protected Status (TPS) for eligible Salvadorans who currently hold TPS, beginning on September 10, 2023 through March 9, 2025.
+On June 13, 2023, DHS announced an 18-month extension of Temporary Protected Status (TPS) for eligible Salvadorans who currently hold TPS, through March 9, 2025.
 DHS also withdrew the Trump administration’s 2018 termination of Salvadoran TPS.
-Until now, the Ramos lawsuit had temporarily stopped the termination from going into effect.
+Until the DHS announcement, the Ramos lawsuit had temporarily stopped the termination of Salvadoran TPS from going into effect.

 TPS provides temporary immigration status, protection from deportation, and permission to work in the U.S.